CodeDashie/v4/content/featured/Website/index.md

 text2: ''
 ---

 Website built through GatsbyJS in Visual Studio Code.
 Cloned from <a href="https://brittanychiang.com/">Britannys repository</a> on GitHub.
-Using <a href="https://git-fork.com/">Fork</a> as a git client.
-When the repo is updated a new build is triggered on <a href="https://shanehoskin.gatsbyjs.io/">my website</a>.
+Using <a href="https://git-fork.com/">Fork</a> as a git client the website is built everytime the git is pushed.
+Hosted through <a href="https://netlify.com">Netlify</a>.